josmarios/gender-st-experiment/README.md

 ```

 ## Overview
-This project comprises an experimental environment to study the impact of gender stereotype threat in student anxiety.
+This project comprises an experimental environment to study the impact of gender stereotype threat on student anxiety.
 In summary, the application has the following workflow:
 1. Consent form
 2. Pre-test (anxiety assessment)
 3. Gamified activity.
 There are three different design flavours for this activity: male-stereotyped, female-stereotyped, and neutral.
 Upon finishing the pre-test, one of the three flavours is randomly selected for the current participant.
 Please note the activity content does not change across versions (only UI elements like colours and images).